Spring Teen and Tween Events

 Group Study Rooms

 The Library has three group study rooms available on the second floor.
-Groups may call ahead to reserve a room.
+Groups may call ahead to reserve a room – individuals may only use the rooms on a walk-in basis.
 Reservations can be taken for the current week and the following week.
 Every Monday, the next week opens up to reservations.

 To reserve a group study room, please call 734-426-4477 and ask for the Adult Reference Desk.
 For the study room policy, see attached: